 - Immerse the textile in a bath of cool water.
-Tamp gently and allow to soak for 10 minutes.
+Use deionized water if available.
+Tamp gently and allow the textile to soak for 20 minutes or so.
 If the water is discolored, empty and repeat water baths until discoloration removal ceases. - Fill the wash tank with the amount of cool water you calculated in step 1 above.
-Do this using a metric measuring container or by calculating in advance how high to fill your wash tank.
-Yes, this requires more math! - Slide your textile aside and add in your pre-measured NaBH4 bleach solution to the wash water.
-Disperse evenly and gently throughout the wash tank using gloved hands.
-Rearrange your textile so that it is lying flat. - Sodium borohydride is a surface-acting agent, so you will need to gently agitate the water at 20-minute intervals to ensure even contact between your textile and the surface of the water.
-You need to rearrange your textile so that each section, including the back and front, spends time on the top.
+Do this using a metric measuring container or by calculating in advance how high you wish to fill your wash tank. - Slide your textile aside and add in your pre-dissolved sodium borohydride solution to the wash water.
+Disperse evenly and gently throughout the wash water using gloved hands.
+Rearrange the textile so that it's lying flat. - Sodium borohydride is a surface-acting agent, so you will need to gently agitate the water at 30-minute intervals to ensure even contact between your textile and the surface of the water.
+Rearrange your textile so that each section, including the back and front, spends time on the top.
 In rare instances, failure to agitate the textile has resulted in streaking and uneven bleaching.
-If this occurs, resume regular agitation and the streaking should disappear. - Allow the textile to soak for two to three hours.
+If this occurs, resume agitation and streaks should disappear. - Allow the textile to soak for up to three hours.
 Monitor for any unforeseen problems and rinse thoroughly if necessary to stop the bleaching process.
-We have seen neither additional benefit nor adverse effects from bathing a textile in NaBH4 for longer than three hours. - At the conclusion of bleaching, empty the tank and fill it with clean water.
-We prefer to introduce warm water at this stage.
-If you are bleaching an already-wetcleaned textile, do a minimum of five rinse baths until all bleach solution is out and then proceed with drying. - If the textile has not already been wetcleaned and you wish to use a surfactant to complete the cleaning process, introduce the surfactant at this stage.
-For example, we would empty the first warm rinse bath and sponge on a .3% solution of Orvus WA Paste in warm water.
-Because the cellulosic discoloration should have been removed already, leaving the surfactant step until the end allows you to see the soil being released with the Orvus.
-Generally, soot and soil are visible as a greyish discoloration when they are removed, as compared to the tea-colored discoloration removed earlier.
+You will notice fewer bubbles as time passes, which indicates the solution is nearing exhaustion.
+We have seen little benefit but no adverse effect from bathing a textile in sodium borohydride for longer than three hours. - At the conclusion of bleaching, empty the tank and fill it with clean water.
+You can introduce warm water at this stage.
+If you are bleaching an already-wet cleaned textile, do a minimum of five rinse baths until all bleach solution is out and then proceed with drying. - If the textile has not already been wet cleaned and you wish to use a surfactant to complete the cleaning process, introduce the surfactant at this stage.
+For example, we empty the first warm rinse bath and then sponge on a 0.3% solution of Orvus WA Paste in warm water.
+Because the cellulosic discoloration is generally removed already, leaving the surfactant step until the end allows you to see the soils being released with the Orvus.
+Soot and dirt are visible as a greyish discoloration when they are removed, as compared to the tea-colored cellulosic discoloration removed earlier. - Thoroughly rinse the textile until all of the surfactant is removed.
+When there are no more suds you can feel confident that all of the sodium borohydride is also rinsed out.